Schwegg/Lovely-Event/README.md

 2. `EventQueue` - a queue which holds events and manages the events within itself.
 3. `EVENT` - the individual events which populate the queues.

-These three components work together to create this plugin/addon.\
+These three components work together to create this addon.\
-`EVENT`s are executed in order and will "loop"/execute every `_process()` call if they aren't finished on first execution. once an `EVENT` returns "finished", it removes that event from the queue and executes the next event in the queue.
+`EVENT`s are executed in order and will execute every `_process()` call if they aren't finished on first execution.\
+Once an `EVENT` returns that it's finished, it removes that event from the queue and executes the next event in the queue.

-This is helpful for executing things in sequence, but not immediately.
-In my time I've used it for everything from managing level loading,\
+This is helpful for executing things in sequence, but not immediately.\
-scene transitions, dialogue and basically executing cutscenes.
+In my time I've used it for everything from managing level loading, scene transitions, dialogue and executing cutscenes.

-The main thing that makes this all useful is that the queue waits for a response from the currently executing event.
+The main thing that makes this so useful is that the queue waits for a response from the currently executing event.
 Until it recieves either a\
-`EVENT.RETURNTYPE.FINISHED` or `EVENT.RETURNTYPE.ERROR`, it will continuously execute that event every `_process()`.
+`EVENT.RETURNTYPE.FINISHED` or `EVENT.RETURNTYPE.ERROR`, it will execute that event every `_process()`.

 ## Examples

-Here's an example from one of my projects, because of how I title these it probably doesn't take much to figure out what each `EVENT`'s functionality is.
+Here's an example from one of my projects, because of how I title these it probably doesn't take much to figure out what each `EVENT`s functionality is.

 ```gdscript
 func set_level( levelID : String, target_door : String = "" ) -> void: